Cardinals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won 17 of the 43 games they were the moneyline favorite this season (39.5%).
+- The Cardinals have won in 13, or 43.3%, of the 30 contests they have been named as odds-on underdogs this year.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!